-Hence the Profit Maximizing Price of the Sellers of Bulk Chemicals decreases as there’s less and fewer diversity within the Buyers’ value for his or her Bulk Chemical products.
+Hence the Profit Maximizing Price of the Sellers of Bulk Chemicals decreases as there’s less and less diversity within the Buyers’ value for his or her Bulk Chemical products.

 So, understanding the power of buyers relative to industry players is a critical component of every industry analysis.